 Understanding SoFi Technologies's Unusual Options Activity

-SoFi Technologies (NASDAQ:SOFI) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $17.34 following the option alert.
+SoFi Technologies (NASDAQ:SOFI) shares experienced unusual options activity on Friday.
+The stock price moved up to $17.0 following the option alert.

 - Sentiment: BULLISH